moumitadeyverma/mdeyvermablogs/README.md

 > PM> Update-Package -Reinstall
   - If your repo has multiple solutions and they are configured to build the pipeline, then update them all together to use the new version.
   - Some NuGet will give errors, reinstall them again, fix the issues locally.
 It will not affect the pipeline build because the NuGet is installed every time the pipeline runs.
-  - In Package.Config change the tag httpRuntime, add/change the value to "targetframework ="4.8""
+  - In Package.Config change the tag httpRuntime in System.web section, add/change the value to "targetframework ="4.8""
   - The target framework moniker (TFM) to apply when installing the package.
 This is initially set to the project's target when a package is installed.
 As a result, different <package> elements can have different TFMs.
 [Know more](https://learn.microsoft.com/en-us/nuget/reference/target-frameworks)
   - If the AKS deployment folder is not available, create and add the yaml files to the AKS deployment folder.
 Change Docker image for latest version.
   - In Docker file you may get few errors related to "Import-Module WebAdministration" in POWERSHELL command.
 Check the [reference link](https://docs.docker.com/engine/reference/builder/#shell).
 If the Web server Role (IIS) is not active/installed, you need to enable the Web Role before "Import-Module WebAdministration" like this.